 When your heart is weakened, gets too large, and does not pump blood very well, you are at high risk for abnormal heartbeats that can lead to sudden cardiac death.

-The most common cause of heart failure when the heart does not beat strongly enough is coronary artery disease (CAD), a narrowing of the small blood vessels that supply blood and oxygen to the heart.
+The most common cause of heart failure is coronary artery disease (CAD), which is a narrowing of the small blood vessels that supply blood and oxygen to the heart.
 CAD may become worse and make it harder to manage your symptoms.

-Blood that flows between different chambers of your heart or out of your heart into the aorta must pass through a heart valve.
-These valves open up enough so that blood can flow through.
+Blood that flows between the chambers of your heart, or out of your heart into the aorta, must pass through a heart valve.
+These valves open enough to allow blood to flow through.
 They then close, keeping blood from flowing backward.

 When these valves do not work well, blood does not flow correctly through the heart to the body.
 This problem may cause heart failure or make heart failure worse.

-Severe heart failure may need the following treatments when other therapies no longer work.
-They are often used when a person is waiting for a heart transplant.
+Some types of surgery are done for severe heart failure when other treatments no longer work.
+These procedures are often used when a person is waiting for a heart transplant.

 You may need a left ventricular assist device (LVAD) if you have severe heart failure that cannot be controlled with medicine or a special pacemaker.

-Intra-aortic balloon pumps (IABP) help maintain heart function in patients who are waiting for transplants.
-They can also help those who develop a sudden and severe decline in heart function.
-The IABP is an implanted thin balloon that is usually inserted temporarily into the artery in the leg and threaded up to the aorta leading from the heart.
+Intra-aortic balloon pumps (IABP) help maintain heart function in people who are waiting for transplants.
+They can also help patients who have a sudden and severe decline in heart function.
+The IABP is a thin, implanted balloon.
+Most often, it is inserted into the artery in the leg and threaded into the artery leading from the heart (aorta).